 Maverick's home office is located in Little Rock, AR.
-We have facilities in Portage, IN; Madison, IL; Green Bay, WI; Laurinburg, NC; Fort Smith, AR; Church Hill, TN; Burkburnett, TX; and Au Gres, MI.
+We have facilities in Portage, IN; Madison, IL; Green Bay, WI; Laurinburg, NC; Fort Smith, AR; Church Hill, TN and Burkburnett, TX.

 Where will my training take place?

-Maverick's training facility is located in Little Rock, AR.
+Maverick's training facility is located in North Little Rock, AR.

 Will I get to take my truck home with me?

-Yes, on home time you will take the tractor home with you.
+Yes, on home time you can take the tractor home with you.

 What if I don't have my CDL?

 We currently offer a CDL Sponsorship program.
 Maverick will cover your housing and tuition.
-In addition, your breakfast and lunch is covered during orientation and CDL school.
-We will provide you with a $500 pre-paid card to assist with additional meal expenses while in school.
-Start your driving career with the best.
-Roll the Maverick Way!
-Call today as spots are limited!!
+In addition, your breakfast and lunch is covered during PRE (pre-employment evaluation) and CDL school.
+We will also provide you with a pre-paid card to assist with additional meal expenses while in school.
+Start your driving career with the best!

 How do I find a driving school to get my Class A CDL?